NewForce-at-Mountwest/foundations-course/chapters/FUNCTIONS.md

 2. The function should log a sentence to the console about where that person wants to go.
 3. Call the function three different times with different parameters.
 *Example: if you pass in `"Jessica"` and `"Mount Fuji"` as parameters, you should see the sentence `"Jessica would love to visit Mount Fuji."` logged to the console.*

 #### 3. Sandwich Maker
 1. Write a function that accepts three parameters: `breadType` (a string), `sandwichName`, and `toasted` (a boolean).
 1. The function should check whether `toasted` is true or false and build a sentence about the sandwich order accordingly.
-1. Return the sandwich sentence.
+1. Log the sentence to the console.
 1. Call the function three times, passing in three different sets of parameters.
-1. Log each sandwich to the console.
-(Since you're returning it, your `console.log` should be outside the sandiwch maker function.)

 Example output:
 ```